-- 2.8.
+2.7.
 A key consideration in setting the Treasury Strategy is the forecast interest rate.
-The Bank of England base rate, a key indicator, has been forecast to rise for the past five years but economic factors have meant it has remained at a historically low 0.5% since 2009. - 2.9.
-The Office for Budgetary Responsibility (OBR) forecasts suggest that interest rates will begin to rise in the first quarter of 2016 by around 0.25%.
-Opinions differ on this subject with Money Markets and some economists suggest that any interest rate rise is likely to happen later in 2016 or even early 2017 and only in small increments.
-However, the recent decision by the US Federal Reserve to raise interest rates is taken as a signal that the period of loose monetary policy is coming to an end.
-See Appendix A for details of market forecasts.
+The Bank of England base rate, a key indicator, has been forecast to rise for the past five years but economic factors have meant after remaining at a historically low 0.5% since 2009.
+It was reduced further to 0.25% in August 2016.